machinetranslate/machinetranslate.org/docs/pull_request_template.md

 # Description

-_Please include a summary of the pull request._

 Fixes # _[Add the issue number]_

 ## Type of PR

-_Please delete options that are not relevant._

 - Creates the article _[article name]_
 - Edits _[article name]_